 Conclusion

 In conclusion, transformed society is not just a biproduct of few transformed minds; it’s much deeper and wider than that.
 It’s a collaborative effort that involves multiple layers.
 Its realization involves diverse approaches and multiple stakeholders both locally and globally.
-It, therefore, involves wide range of views and approaches as opposed to linear and shallow prescriptive models.
+It, therefore, involves a wide range of views and approaches instead of linear and shallow prescriptive models.

 Likewise, developing leaders to transform a society requires much more than training and coaching.
 It entails multiple engagements and diverse interventions.
 It must be a continuous process in alignment with the dynamic context within which transformation is envisaged.
 Above and beyond possessing personal leadership capabilities, leaders need to collaborate and network with other key players both locally and globally.
 Nevertheless, applying customized training and coaching leaders may play a part in developing leaders that may play a part in transforming societies.